 Perverse Incentives

 With any new policy, there is the risk of generating perverse incentives.
-While the TTPP was intended to increase diversity at state universities, there are concerns that because it is implemented and successful in an environment steeped in school segregation that underrepresented minorities have a perverse incentive to maintain or increase these levels of segregation.
+While the TTPP was intended to increase diversity at state universities, there are concerns that, because it is implemented and successful in an environment steeped in school segregation that underrepresented minorities have a perverse incentive to maintain or increase these levels of segregation.
 In a study examining the strategic movement of second decile students between schools, it was found black and Hispanics had a lower probability of being in the top decile at integrated and majority white schools than in majority minority or predominantly minority schools (Cullen, Long, & Reback, 2013).
 It was found that black and Hispanic students had more opportunity and motive than white students to strategically move from a competitive high school to a lower-resourced school.
 However, regardless of the race of the student making this strategic decision, the students negatively affected by this perverse incentive were almost always underrepresented minorities.
 The table below displays the percentage of the sample with opportunities and motive along with the take up rates for that subset.